do-know/Crypt-LE/README.md

 **Note:** This fuction does NOT require OpenSSL or any PFX conversion tools to be installed on your machine - it is supported internally by the client.

-By default, exported PFX file will be seen as "ZeroSSL exported" under the "Friendly Name" column of the Certificate Management Console.
+By default, exported PFX file will be seen as "Crypt::LE exported" under the "Friendly Name" column of the Certificate Management Console.
 If you want to specify your own arbitrary string instead, use `--tag-pfx` parameter.

       le.pl ... --export-pfx "mypassword" --tag-pfx "My own Friendly Name"